SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 The uniqueness of the MQTT ClientId is determined only by the `deviceIdentifier`.
 Therefore, from the above examples only one client can be connected at the same time.

-During a SSL connection with certificates, the `deviceIdentifier` has to match the 'Common Name' of the used certificate (first certificate in the chain, which is provided by the device).
+During an SSL connection with certificates, the `deviceIdentifier` has to match the 'Common Name' of the used certificate (first certificate in the chain, which is provided by the device).

 #### MQTT Quality of Service (QoS)